Joseph’s Story is the entire story of Joseph

 Additional Bible background and questions are tucked into the game landscape for those who want to go deeper.
 Because it’s a fun game, they’ll want to play the story more than once.

 A navigational menu allows players to jump to any part of the story they want to concentrate on, or visit to play again (or discuss with the teacher).
-Open our Teacher Notes toggle below on this page for ways to use this CD in a one, two or three week class.
+Open our Teacher Notes toggle below on this page for ways to use this program in a one, two or three week class.

 While designed to be played by students, some teachers are projecting it on the wall like a “presentation” and inviting students to come forward to help navigate Robin to the next learning area in the ruins.
 This “presentation” approach saves time as the teacher has our handy step-by-step guide to every detail of what to do next.